*If you are a Returning Transfer student, please follow the steps indicated in the New Transfer Admits webpage.

 - For Spring admission, the deposit is due by November 1st.

 Be Aware: Students are offered admission to a specific major.
 Once you enroll at Cal State LA, changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
 If you accept the offer of admission, you are indicating that you plan to pursue the major as stated in the admission offer.

 (2) Satisfy the Terms of your Readmission Offer

-If you are returning to Cal State LA after disqualification, please make sure you are on track to meet the terms of your readmission as outlined in the reinstatement petition from your academic department.
+If you are returning to Cal State LA after disqualification, please make sure you are on track to meet the terms of your readmission as outlined in the readmission petition from your academic department.
 Failure to do so may affect your subsequent continued enrollment at the University.

 (3) Review your Transfer Credit in GET (if applicable)